 Pre-Launch Validation Tools

-Marketing operations teams can use Claude skills to validate campaigns before they launch.
-Instead of cleaning up naming errors and UTM mistakes after campaigns run for weeks, the skill catches problems during setup.
+Marketing operations teams can use Skills to validate campaigns before they launch.
+Instead of cleaning up naming errors and UTM mistakes after campaigns run for weeks, the Skill catches problems during setup.

 • UTM parameter completeness (source, medium, campaign, content, term)